framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 `src/hello/public/controllers/user.clj` would conflict with `src/hello/admin/controllers/user.clj`).

 Aside: You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
-You can explicitly reload others -- by passing their namespace to
-`reloadClojure=` in the URL, instead of just `all` -- but there are some subtleties there which are beyond the scope of this documentation (if you want to learn more, read the [clojure.core/require docstring](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/require) and know that `reloadClojure=all` does `(require ... :reload)` on each namespace covered by the convention but `(require ... :reload-all)` for an explicitly provided namespace).
+You can explicitly reload others -- if you allow for a URL variable that can be passed to the `reload()` method of the bean factory, identifying a single namespace -- but there are some subtleties there which are beyond the scope of this documentation (if you want to learn more, read the [clojure.core/require docstring](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/require) and know that `reload("all")` does `(require ... :reload)` on each namespace covered by the convention but `(require ... :reload-all)` for an explicitly provided namespace).

 ## What is ns all about?